alonsogutierrez/prodev-perspectives-fe/src/data/privacy/PrivacyPolicy.md

 ---
-sTitle: 'This Privacy policy was published on June 11, 2023.'
+sTitle: "This Privacy policy was published on June 11, 2024."
 ---

 ### Privacy Policy